John Maxwell (writer)

 John Maxwell (born July 12, 1944) is a writer and performer from Jackson, Mississippi.

 Career

 Maxwell is best known for his portrayal of William Faulkner in Oh, Mr. Faulkner, Do You Write?, a one-man theatrical piece co-written with Tom Dupree.
 Maxwell has performed this play steadily since its world premiere at Jackson's New Stage Theatre in 1981.
 It appeared as a film, directed by Jimbo Barnett, in 2006, and was released on DVD in 2008.

-Maxwell spoke at the May 1, 2005, rededication of Rowan Oak, William Faulkner's home in Oxford, Mississippi, that is operated as a museum by the University of Mississippi.
+Maxwell spoke at the May 1, 2005, rededication of Rowan Oak, William Faulkner's home in Oxford, Mississippi, which is operated as a museum by the University of Mississippi.

 In 2006, he received the "Best Actor" Award at the Atlanta Film Festival for Oh, Mr Faulkner, Do You Write?.